Food group: United States

 The USDA promoted eight basic food groups prior to 1943, then seven basic food groups until 1956, then four food groups.
 A food pyramid was introduced in 1992, then MyPyramid in 2005, followed by MyPlate in 2011.
 Dietary guidelines were introduced in 2015 and slated to be rereleased every five years.
-The 2020 guidelines were to be released in Spring 2020.
+The 2020 guidelines were to be released in spring 2020.
+Recommended Dietary Allowance recommends daily servings of each group for a healthy diet.
+In the United States for instance, the USDA has described food as being in from 4 to 11 different groups.